 Put Positive Memories in Your Brain

-I really loved the idea of putting positives thoughts and memories in your mind.
-Especially when you wake up and before going to bed.
-Try it out, it’s a game changer.
+I liked the idea of putting positive thoughts and memories in your mind when you wake up and before going to bed.
+Try it out, it’s helpful.

 It’s aged a bit